ros2/ros2_documentation/source/Contributing/Contributing-To-ROS-2-Documentation.rst

       :maxdepth: 1

 The ``.. contents::`` directive is used for generation of table of contents for each individual page.
-It parses the all existing headings in a page and build an in-page nested table of contents.
+It parses all present headings in a page and builds an in-page nested table of contents.
-It helps readers to navigate in a page.
+It helps readers to see an overview of the content and navigate in a page.

 The ``.. contents::`` directive supports definition of maximum depth of nested sections.
-Using ``:depth: 2`` will only show Sections and Subsections.
+Using ``:depth: 2`` will only show Sections and Subsections in the table of contents.

 .. code-block:: rst